 Much, though not all, of the government document

-To search exclusively for Government Documents in the Library Catalog you may perform a keyword search and modify the results to “Location: Government Documents.”
-You may also search by author using the government agency or use a title search if you know the exact title.
+To search for Government Documents in MinerQuest you may perform a keyword search and modify the results using the facets on the left, select Library Locations, and one or more of the Government Documents locations.